 That’s where an automated Messenger service or chatbot can be a life saver.

 A chatbot is essentially an automated chat service that connects up to your website and Facebook Business Page, and can handle enquiries in a personalised and conversational manner, like an automated virtual assistant.

-At Automately, we have developed a chatbot specifically for photography businesses, called the Photography Enquiry Bot.
+At Automately, we have developed a chatbot specifically for photography businesses, called the myAssistant.
 Our Bot has been designed to provide prospective clients with the information they want, when they want it, and help convert enquiries into bookings.

 The Bot can answer questions such as: